afinetooth/afinetooth.github.io/_posts/2020-06-30-add-test-coverage-to-your-ci-pipeline.markdown

 *If you want to follow along, now's a good time to fork the project from this repo and clone it down to your local machine.
 Once you've done that, you can follow these steps with your own copy.*

-To add a new public repo to [CircleCI](http://circleci.com/), [Log in](https://circleci.com/vcs-authorize/) at https://circleci.com/vcs-authorize/ with your GitHub login*:
+To add a new public repo to [CircleCI](http://circleci.com/), [Log in](https://circleci.com/vcs-authorize/) at [https://circleci.com/vcs-authorize/](https://circleci.com/vcs-authorize/) with your GitHub login:

 ![circleci-login.png]({{ site.url }}/assets/circleci-login.png)